mschulteg/mtxstuff/README.md

 # mtxstuff
 A tool to manage the subtitle and audio track flags of mkv files by using mkvpropedit.

-This program is just an undocumented prototype and not ready for use.
+This program is just an undocumented prototype.
+Use at your own risk.
+Only linux is currently supported.

 Editing can be done using CLI args or using the TUI.
 The TUI is probably the more stable feature, to open it use: